 ATTORNEYS REPRESENTING CLIENTS IN LANCASTER & YORK

 The number of car accidents and fatalities on American roads has declined since the 1980s.
 Unfortunately, the same can’t be said for pedestrian accidents.
-In fact, the Governor’s Highway Safety Association expects a 10% spike in pedestrian fatalities nationwide for 2015.
+The Governor’s Highway Safety Association expects a 10 percent spike in pedestrian fatalities nationwide for 2015.